kommuna/vicky/README.md

 >Note: Another way to run the slackbot would be to have [supervisord](http://supervisord.org/) monitor it.

 # Usage
-You can use the provided `index.example.php` file to see how to setup the listeners for specific JIRA events in your project and how to handle those webhooks.
+Use the provided `index.example.php` file to see how to setup the listeners for specific JIRA events in your project and how to handle those webhooks.
 It already comes loaded with some basic events (listed below), but you can also add your own, following the example of the provided ones.

 Let's look at the most basic parts: